Fort Sumter: The building of Fort Sumter

-Named after General Thomas Sumter, a Revolutionary War hero, Fort Sumter was built after the 1814 Burning of Washington during the War of 1812 as one of the third system of U.S. fortifications, to protect American harbors from foreign invaders such as Britain.
-Built on an artificial island in the middle of the channel that provides Charleston with natural shelter, Fort Sumter would dominate the harbor, reinforcing the protection provided by the shore batteries at Fort Moultrie, Fort Wagner, and Fort Gregg.
+Named after Continental Army officer Thomas Sumter, Fort Sumter was ordered in response to the War of 1812, which had exposed the inadequacy of existing American coastal fortifications to defend against naval attacks.
+It was built near Charleston, South Carolina, as part of the third system of U.S. fortifications to protect American harbors from a naval invasion.
+Constructed on an artificial island in the middle of the channel that provides Charleston with natural shelter, Fort Sumter was intended to dominate the harbor, reinforcing the protection provided by the shore artillery batteries at Fort Moultrie, Fort Wagner, and Fort Gregg.

-The island was originally a sand bar.
-In 1827, engineers performed measurements of the depths (depth sounding) and concluded that it was a suitable location for a fort.
+The artificial island was originally a sand bar.
+In 1827, a group of engineers carried out depth sounding and concluded that it was a suitable location for a fort.
 Construction began in 1829.
 Seventy thousand tons of granite were transported from New England to build up the artificial island.
 By 1834, a timber foundation that was several feet beneath the water had been laid.
 However, the decision was made to build a (stronger) brick fort.
-If completed, it would have been one of the strongest forts in the world.

 The brick fort is five-sided, 170 to 190 ft long, with walls 5 feet thick, standing 50 feet over the low tide mark.
 Although never completed, it was designed to house 650 men and 135 guns in three tiers of gun emplacements.

 Construction dragged out because of title problems, then problems with funding such a large and technically challenging project.
-Unpleasant weather and disease made it worse.
-The exterior was finished but the interior and armaments were never completed.
+Unpleasant weather and disease made the situation worse.
+The exterior was eventually finished, but the interior and armaments were never completed.

 Ownership

-Early in the nineteenth century, South Carolina had owned multiple forts, namely Fort Moultrie, Castle Pinckney, and Fort Johnson, but ceded them, along with sites for the future erection of forts, to the United States in 1805.
+Early in the 19th century, South Carolina had owned multiple forts, namely Fort Moultrie, Castle Pinckney, and Fort Johnson, but ceded them, along with sites for the future erection of forts, to the United States in 1805.
 The forts were of questionable military value and costly to maintain, so when asked to cede them, the state complied.
 This was not the last time that South Carolina would cede forts to the United States; on December 17, 1836, South Carolina officially ceded all "right, title and, claim" to the site of Fort Sumter to the United States.